-The Closing Attorney and/or Member should review appropriate closing documents for completeness and accuracy before they are submitted to NCHFA.
+The closing attorney and/or Member should review appropriate closing documents for completeness and accuracy before they are submitted to NCHFA.
 This includes making sure closing documents were recorded at the Register of Deeds in the applicable county where the home is located.
-Specifically, the Closing Attorney or Member must submit copies of the following closing documents to NCHFA within five (5) business days of closing to Laura Altimare, Program Documentation Specialist:
+Specifically, the closing attorney or Member must submit copies of the following closing documents to NCHFA within five (5) business days of closing to Laura Altimare, Program Documentation Specialist, Imaltimare@nchfa.com.

-For SHLP 1st Mortgages: Amortizing First Mortgage (Funding OPTION 1):
+For SHLP 1st Mortgages: Amortizing First Mortgage (Funding Option 1):

-1. Executed Promissory Note

-- 2. Recorded Deed of Trust and recording receipt - 3.
+- 1. Executed Promissory Note - 2.
+Recorded Deed of Trust and recording receipt - 3.
 Recorded Declaration of Restrictive Covenants - 4.
 Evidence of Hazard Insurance with acknowledgement of Lender's loan interest(s).
-Minimim amount of policy: sufficient to cover total replacement costs of dwelling - 5.
-Executed Loan Closing Disclousre for Closing
+Minimum amount of policy: sufficient to cover total replacement costs of dwelling - 5.
+Executed Loan Closing Disclosure for Closing

-For SHLP 2nd Mortgages - Amortizing Subordinate Mortgage (Funding OPTION 2):
+For SHLP 2nd Mortgages - Amortizing Subordinate Mortgage (Funding Option2):

 - 1. Executed Promissory Note - 2.
 Recorded Deed of Trust - 3.
-Recorded Declaration of Deed Restrictions - Recorded Request for Notice(s) (originals of these documents to be completed, executed, and recorded by closing attorney's firm) - 5.
+Recorded Declaration of Deed Restrictions - Recorded Request for Notice(s) (to be completed, executed, and recorded by closing attorney's firm) - 5.
 Executed Borrower's Affidavit - 6.
 Executed Loan Closing Disclosure for 1ST Mortgage - 7.
 SHLP "Combination" Loan Closing Disclosure - 8.
 Signed W-9 for all Borrowers - 9.
-Supplemental Closing Instructions executed by closing attorney
+Final Closing Instructions executed by closing attorney